 What Kind of Gin is Best?

-Go for a botanical gin for this recipe.
-It carries a natural sweetness, so you don’t need to add sugar or make simple syrup.
-And, while a juniper gin can be great for sipping or for a classic G&T, I wouldn’t use it in this recipe.
-The piney flavor doesn’t work well with the elderflower and orange blossom water.
+Go for a botanical gin which carries a natural sweetness, so you don’t need a simple syrup or added sugar.
+While a juniper gin can be great for sipping or for a classic G&T, I wouldn’t use it in a St-Germain cocktail.
+The piney flavor doesn’t work well with the elderflower and orange blossom.
+As for brand recommendations, I’ll let Saba–my resident Gin expert–chime in:

-“I prefer botanically infused gins to juniper gins for this recipe, since I want to introduce floral and citrus peel flavors in the drink.
-I typically use Roku Gin, a Japanese gin with 6 botanicals, combining infused flowers and teas with citrus peel.
-Another great gin to use in this recipe is Four Peel by Watershed.
+“I typically use Roku Gin, a Japanese gin with 6 botanicals, combining infused flowers and teas with citrus peel.
+Another great gin is Four Peel by Watershed.
 It’s distilled with four citrus peels so it combines perfectly with the orange blossom water and elderflower liqueur.”

 Ways to Mix it Up